drand/drand/README.md

 ```bash
 drand get cokey --node <address> <group.toml>
 ```
-where `<group.toml>` is the group file identity file of a drand node and `<address>` is the address of the drand node to be contacted.
-Use the `--tls-cert` flag to specify the server's certificate if needed.
+where `<group.toml>` is the group file identity file of a drand node.
+You can use the flag `--node <address>` to indicate which node you want to contact specifically.
+Use the`--tls-cert` flag to specify the server's certificate if needed.
 The group toml do not need to be updated with the collective key.

 **NOTE**: Using the last method (`get cokey`), a drand node *can* lie about the key if no out-of-band verification is performed.
 That information is usually